DomainGroupOSS/domain-rate-limiting/README.md

-   For instance flush the redis db using the Redis Desktop Manager to reach a clean state (no calls made so far) and type
+   For instance restart the redis service to reach a clean state (no calls made so far) and type
        **sb -u http://localhost:50091/api/globallylimited/1 -n 1 -h**

    we get the following